Semidesert Gravelly Loam (Wyoming Big Sagebrush) North

 Description

-Invasive grasses and forbs dominate this state.
-This may occur under a shortend fire return cycle which excludes native shrubs by frequent burning or this may occur with repeated improper grazing, or a combination of the two.
+Invasive grasses and forbs dominate the Invasive Annual State.
+This may occur under a shortened fire return interval which excludes native shrubs by frequent burning or this may occur with repeated improper grazing, or a combination of the two.
 Bluebunch wheatgrass and other native bunchgrasses are significantly reduced due to increased shrub competition and/or heavy grazing pressure.
-Western wheatgrass may increase.
 Only remnant perennial species remain.
 Highly combustible fine fuels from invasive annuals to dominate the community.
-Reoccurring fire is common.
-Fire frequency is 10 – 30 years.
+Fire is common.
+Fire frequency is 10 to 30 years.

 Submodel